polyseam/cndi/README.md

 ### setup 🦕

-The first step as you might expect is to clone the repo.
+The first step as you might expect is to clone this repo.
 Take note of where you clone to, it will matter later when we setup some convenience aliases.

 **1. Clone Repo:**